Autoptimize Plugin Settings 2023

 Add try-catch wrapping?Disable

-This is not recommended but if you found any JS error or script break anywhere on the site then enable this.
+This is not recommended but if you find any JS error or script break anywhere on the site then enable this.

 Do not aggregate but differ?Disable

-This option is not available as we already enable aggregate JS files earlier.
+This option is not available as I already enabled aggregate JS files earlier.

 If you enable this option then individual JS files will be minified and deferred.